 This edition aims to encourage the use of S-44 for purposes beyond the safety of navigation.
 It introduces the concept of a Matrix of parameters and data types to define realisations of survey standards and specifications.
 This Matrix alone is not a standard.
 It should be considered as a reference to specifying dedicated surveys, as appropriate, and to provide a tool for a broader classification of surveys.
 It is, by design, expandable and can evolve in future S-44 versions.
 Annex A provides guidance on how the Matrix can be used for specification and classification of surveys.

 S-44 vocabulary has been revised in order to more closely align with references typically used in metrology (e.g. Guide to the expression of uncertainty in measurement).
 Horizontal positioning standards for aids to navigation have been revised and standards on their vertical positioning have been added.
 Emphasis has been placed upon the main components of hydrographic surveys while being technology independent.

+Change list?

 While the hydrographic surveyor may have some flexibility on how to conduct survey operations, it remains the decision of the responsible authority on whether the standard has been achieved.
 Furthermore, the surveyor is an essential component of the survey process and must possess sufficient knowledge and experience to be able to operate the system to the required standard.
 Measuring this can be difficult, although surveying qualifications may be a basis in making this assessment.
 Available education in this field is (amongst others) Category A and/or B educational programme formed by International Board on Standards of Competence for Hydrographic Surveyors and Nautical Cartographers (IBSC), International Hydrographic Organization (IHO), International Federation of Surveyors (FIG), International Cartographic Association (ICA).